Natural Remedies For Acid Reflux, GERD and Heartburn In Cats And Dogs

-What causes acid reflux and heartburn in cats and dogs?
+What causes heartburn and acid reflux in dogs and cats?
 It is typically caused by poor digestion, food intolerances or allergies, hypochlorhydria (low stomach acid), intestinal dysbiosis and bowel disorders.
-Acid reflux and GERD can be very uncomfortable and painful, but the good news is that with diet changes and a few natural home remedies for acid reflux, your pet can get much needed relief quickly.
+Acid reflux and GERD in dogs and cats can be very uncomfortable and painful, but the good news is that with diet changes and a few natural home remedies for acid reflux, your pet can get much needed relief quickly.
 Click to see our natural cat and dog heartburn treatments.

 Cat and Dog Acid Reflux & Heartburn Symptoms

 Acid reflux and heartburn in dogs and cats is a painful condition that is often impacted by diet and food allergies.

 Common symptoms of acid reflux are:

 - Lack of appetite, especially in the morning

 - Cat or dog throwing up undigested food shortly after being consumed